Luke Sutton

 Luke David Sutton (born 4 October 1976) is an English former cricketer.
 A former right-handed batsman and wicketkeeper, he won the NBC Denis Compton Award in 2000, 2001 and 2002, and has also played List A and Twenty20 cricket.

 Education

 Sutton attended Millfield School and then Durham University, where he was in the same year as Andrew Strauss.

 Career

 Somerset:1996–1999

 Sutton joined Somerset as a junior, playing for the club in 1997 and 1998, and the second II in 1999.

 Derbyshire: 2000–2005

 In 2000 he moved to Derbyshire, later given the task of captain after Dominic Cork moved to Lancashire and Michael Di Venuto moved back to Australia due to an injured back.
-Sutton kept wicket for the Derbyshire side and provided solid middle-order batsmanship.
+Sutton kept wicket for the Derbyshire team and provided solid middle-order batsmanship.

 Lancashire: 2006–2010

 He signed for Lancashire in 2006 as a replacement for Warren Hegg.
 On 9 August 2006, Sutton recorded his first century for Lancashire in the Roses match against Yorkshire, accumulating an unbeaten 151.
 This is a record as the highest scoring wicket keeper in a Roses match.

 Lancashire awarded Sutton his county cap in April 2007.